 Jesus’ overwhelming love and care for me soothed my hate like a healing balm.
 The roiling turbulence inside me receded.
 It allowed me to trust Him completely to deal with my abuser.

-God filled me up with the power of his Holy Spirit (my advocate, my defender!) to bless/love my abuser just enough to pray that he will truly repent and be saved.
-I can’t adequately explain how freeing it is to no longer be a slave to another person’s behavior through bitterness and hate.
-I am no longer his victim, and I never will be again.
-Jesus healed me.
+God filled me up with the power of his Holy Spirit (my advocate, my defender!) to bless/love my abuser just enough to pray that he will truly repent.
+Words can’t adequately explain how freeing it was to embrace this different perspective.

 Loving Like Jesus